Thermodynamics of non-linearly charged Anti-de Sitter black holes in four-dimensional Critical Gravity: Conclusions and discussions

 {Some natural extensions of this work may include, the exploration of other gravity theories with quadratic contributions.
 In this sense, a theory that also showcases critical conditions, is given in \cite{Edery:2019bsh} where the square of the Weyl tensor and the square of the Ricci scalar play the main roles in the action, in the absence of the Einstein Gravity.
 Another interesting scenario would be to study the higher dimensional case \cite{Alvarez}, where now the CG Lagrangian takes the form

 and that the coupling constants are tied as \cite{Deser:2011xc}

 where the four dimensional case (\ref{eq:Squad})-(\ref{relations}) can be recovered impossing $D=4$ together with the transformation }

-Given the power of the non-linear electrodynamics as a matter source to find new solutions with a planar base manifold, it would be interesting to {study} charged black holes where their event horizons enjoy spherical o hyperbolical topologies. {Finally, these non null extensive thermodynamical quantities will allow us to explore, from a holographic point of view, the connection between black holes and quantum complexity \cite{Brown:2015bva,Brown:2015lvg}, as well as the effects on shear viscosity \cite{Kovtun:2003wp,Kovtun:2004de,Son:2002sd}.}
+Given the power of the non-linear electrodynamics as a matter source to find new solutions with a planar base manifold, it would be interesting to {study} charged black holes where their event horizons enjoy spherical or hyperbolical topologies.
+It would also be interesting to study charged black hole configurations with non-standard asymptotically behaviors, such as Lifshitz black holes, which were first explored for the uncharged case with CG in \cite{Bravo-Gaete:2021kgt}.
+For spherically symmetric metrics, it is possible, as was shown in \cite{Karch:2015rpa}, to obtain a generalization of the Smarr relation as well as the first law of black hole mechanics, being understood from a dual holographic point of view and related to the black hole chemistry \cite{Kubiznak:2014zwa,Kubiznak:2016qmn,Sinamuli:2017rhp}, where now the cosmological constant $\Lambda$ takes the role as a dynamical variable, unlike the expression found in (\ref{eq:Smarr-4d}) where we explored charged planar black holes and $\Lambda$ does not appear in an active way.

+Finally, from a physical motivation, these nonzero extensive thermodynamical quantities will allow us to explore, from a holographic point of view, the connection between black holes and quantum complexity \cite{Brown:2015bva,Brown:2015lvg}, as well as the effects on shear viscosity \cite{Kovtun:2003wp,Kovtun:2004de,Son:2002sd}, where the mass $\mathcal{M}$ and the entropy $\mathcal{S}_{W}$ take a providential role.